ABOUT THE CHIEF PROJECT

 - How and to what extent their engagement with varying cultural practices leads to an increase in their understanding of their own culture and that of others;

 - Whether and how (1) and (2) above helps young people’s active cultural participation in society.

-The research is being conducted by universities across nine countries (Croatia, Germany, Georgia, India, Latvia, Slovakia, Spain, Turkey and the UK).
+The research was conducted by universities across nine countries (Croatia, Germany, Georgia, India, Latvia, Slovakia, Spain, Turkey and the UK).

-The UK element of the research is based at Aston University and the University of Gloucestershire and is led by Dr Anton Popov, School of Languages and Social Sciences, Aston University, Birmingham, B4 7ET, UK.
-Aston University is also the Lead Coordinator for the project across all nine countries.
+The UK element of the research was based at Aston University and the University of Gloucestershire and was led by Dr Anton Popov, School of Social Sciences and Humanities, Aston University, Birmingham, B4 7ET, UK.
+Aston University was also the Lead Coordinator for the project across all nine countries.

-The project started in May 2018 and will run for three years.
+The project started in May 2018 and was completed in October 2021.

-In each country, we are conducting a survey with 2000 pupils across 30 schools, and interviewing 60 pupils and 15 teachers in 3 other schools.
-We will also be interviewing people who work for heritage organisations as another element of our research.
+In each country, we conducted a survey with approximately 2000 pupils across 30 schools, and interviewed 60 pupils and 15 teachers in 3 other schools.
+We also interviewed people who work for heritage organisations as another element of our research.

-What will you do with the findings of your research?
+What did we do with the findings of the research?

-The findings of our study will be communicated to educational and heritage practitioners, policy makers and people working with young people to facilitate more inclusive forms of cultural heritage and cultural identity in Europe and beyond.
+The findings of our study were communicated to educational and heritage practitioners, policy makers and people working with young people to facilitate more inclusive forms of cultural heritage and cultural identity in Europe and beyond.